Aug 8 2017

 Same useful add-ons for the FT-817 that I would like to have:

-- CHUWI Hi12 Tablet or Hi10 Plus tablet, both Windows 10 with good battery life.
+CHUWI Hi12 Tablet or Hi10 Plus tablet, both Windows 10 with good battery life.
 Hi10 has only USB-C so an adapter is needed but is smaller then the Hi12.
+Airspy Mini/ RTL-SDR v3

-Why SDR and Windows Tablet as receiver?
+Why SDR and Windows laptop/Tablet as receiver?
 Because I love the SDR functions, I can listen with full duplex, use the doppler correction and satellite function in SDR Console V3.
-The CHUWI Tablets seems to be OK to carry around.
+But, there seems to be a lot to carry around.
+Shame the FT-817 is not full duplex…

 - DIY Arrrow-style hand-held yagi with both VHF and UHF.
 I guess I will use the WA5VJB design as I have built these antenna before.
 Or I just buy one new Arrow…